Summer of Love: Popularization

 The media's coverage of hippie afflux in the Haight-Ashbury drew the attention of youth from all over America.
 Hunter S. Thompson termed the district "Hashbury" in The New York Times Magazine.

-On February 6, 1967, Newsweek printed a four-page four-color "Dropouts on a Mission".
+On February 6, 1967, Newsweek printed a four-page four-color article titled "Dropouts on a Mission".

 On March 17, 1967, Time magazine printed an article "Love on Haight".

 On June 6, 1967, Newsweek printed "The Hippies are Coming".

 The activities in the area were reported almost daily.

 The event was also reported by the counterculture's own media, particularly the San Francisco Oracle, the pass-around readership of which is thought to have exceeded a half-million people that summer, and the Berkeley Barb.

 The media's reportage of the "counterculture" included other events in California, such as the Fantasy Fair and Magic Mountain Music Festival in Marin County and the Monterey Pop Festival, both during June 1967.
+As many as 40,000 people may have attended the Magic Mountain festival.
 At Monterey, approximately 30,000 people gathered for the first day of the music festival, with the number increasing to 60,000 on the final day.
-Additionally, media coverage of the Monterey Pop Festival facilitated the Summer of Love as large numbers of hippies traveled to California to hear favorite bands such as The Who, Grateful Dead, the Animals, Jefferson Airplane, Quicksilver Messenger Service, The Jimi Hendrix Experience, Otis Redding, The Byrds, and Big Brother and the Holding Company featuring Janis Joplin.
+Additionally, media coverage of the Monterey Pop Festival facilitated the Summer of Love as large numbers of hippies traveled to California to hear favorite bands such as the Who, Grateful Dead, the Animals, Jefferson Airplane, Quicksilver Messenger Service, the Jimi Hendrix Experience, Otis Redding, the Byrds, and Big Brother and the Holding Company featuring Janis Joplin.

+In August of 1967, George Harrison visited San Francisco to visit the group of Haight-Ashbury hippies.
+He walked around the area strumming his guitar and interacted with the group.
+Many of the hippies asked him questions and were very excited to meet him as well as feeling that they had a kinship to him.
+He later described this experience in not the best light, as to him this environment was horrible and filled with bums.

 "San Francisco (Be Sure to Wear Flowers in Your Hair)"

-Musician John Phillips of the band The Mamas & the Papas wrote the song "San Francisco (Be Sure to Wear Flowers in Your Hair)" for his friend Scott McKenzie.
+The musician John Phillips of the band the Mamas & the Papas wrote the song "San Francisco (Be Sure to Wear Flowers in Your Hair)" for his friend Scott McKenzie.
 It served to promote both the Monterey Pop Festival that Phillips was helping to organize, and to popularize the flower children of San Francisco.
 Released on May 13, 1967, the song was an instant success.
 By the week ending July 1, 1967, it reached number four on the Billboard Hot 100 in the United States, where it remained for four consecutive weeks.
 Meanwhile, the song charted at number one in the United Kingdom and much of Europe.
 The single is purported to have sold more than 7 million copies worldwide.